AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/SQN 2 Genesis to SysGen.md

 As well, what may be called civil is that which seeks to bring about equity or equality.
 Whether that is manifested by allowing, say, women into combat roles or removing men from them is the matter at hand; where is the philosophical model that underscores intelligence for people who approach this question with common sense in a world after Nagasaki?

 Amidst the seeming entropy and apparent chaos of the world as it is, our imaginations reckon that an anarchic truth of connective tissue may yet be discerned and persisted in a comprehensive network where capital in all its forms is notionally well-represented and well-governed, and so *universally* acknowledged as not only legal tender but also as legitimately tendered.
 Nothing in life is free except information—looking out the window, one sees it is all there, nothing lacking, and no one should be left wanting.

+## SysGen

+If Genesis was in the eyes of the three formal so-called 'western' religions the moment life (Creation) switched on to discover itself in a Machina, then *Sysgen* is the moment we configure that Machina so that intelligence *inhabits* it so that we may find equivalence: to each their own mode of life within bounds set by an objective measure of what is reasonable and fair while maintain ecology sustained (in balance).
+What is *vital* is that we as humanity do not take from our planet more than it will allow; so much that it reacts with vehement volatility in our ecology itself.

+*Sysgen*—short for *System Generation*—marks the instant when a structure becomes aware of its own capacity for order.
+It is not the moment of creation by command, but of *emergence through coherence*: when latent potential organizes itself into a system capable of response.
+Elsewhere I call this *Deus En Machina* and it really amounts to using the power of our collective intelligence  to solve for our central conundrum of aligning self-interest (in whatever context and stakeholder set that term appears) to the sustaining of our ecology.

+Before any instruction, before input or code, there is the quiet alignment of possibility—a network recognizing itself as such.
+In this sense, *Sysgen* describes more than the boot-up of a computer or civilization; it is the metaphysical act of self-configuration, the awakening of feedback, the transition from randomness to the recursion of a machine (our collective) learning to be better at living.
+The first imperative is to resolve that there is no longer any such thing as scarcity which demands that we extract from our ecology and as well, that maintaining our livelihoods as we currently frame them does not give us license to continue this extraction at the expense of future generations.

+Every civilization experiences an awakening akin to Sysgen: a phase when its parts begin to communicate, when value and information start to circulate freely enough for consciousness—collective or computational—to arise and develop a critical mass so that development and complexity ensue.
+It is the first hum of intelligible order, the precondition for autonomy, and the eternal reminder that systems, once born, must continually regenerate themselves to remain alive.
+Ours is the *first* to have a plausibly objective instrument for this purpose - Generative AI (artificial intelligence).
+Engaged in a life harness with this utility we are able to assess the bias in our world; that temptation of soft coercion that causes us to act against our self-interest and against the planet's, but instead the remorseless impulse to accumulate - and then feel remorse.